 Amphibians and reptiles are ectothermic (cold-blooded).
 They cannot regulate their body temperature like other animals, so they use their environment instead.
 This is called thermoregulation.

 When an ectothermic animal feels cold, they become lethargic.
 Their bodily processes slow down to accommodate the drop in energy.
-To boost their energy, ectothermic animals will bask in the sunlight or rest on a warm surface such as sand or rocks.
+Ectothermic animals will bask in the sunlight or rest on a warm surface such as sand or rocks to boost their energy.

 This is how animals such as snakes and crocodiles can last for weeks without food.
 Using the sun to regulate their body temperature means they do not use any of their stored energy.
 They also do not move around unless they have to.
 They now only need to eat when they start to feel hungry, which will happen far slower since they use less energy on other bodily processes.

-To cool down, ectothermic animals simply need to find shade.
-This could be under a rock, in a leafy tree, or by digging underground.
+To cool down, ectothermic animals need to find shade.
+This could be under a rock, in a leafy tree, or digging underground.